hieuvp/learning-bash-script/brackets/README.md

 This is for interpolating a subshell command output into a string.
-The command inside gets run inside a subshell, and then any output gets placed into whatever string you're building.
+The command inside gets run inside a subshell, and then any output gets placed into whatever string you are building.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=./labs/command-substitution.sh) -->
 <!-- The below code snippet is automatically added from ./labs/command-substitution.sh -->